wikimedia/mediawiki-tools-scap/docs/index.rst

 - sync-common-all, which ran sync-common on all servers

 Tim added a script which would push the MW source code in common/php out to all servers, in addition to running a pre-deployment lint check, in order to reduce the (then frequent) incidents of site downtime due to PHP fatal errors.
-The natural name for this script, following the previous convention, would have sync-common-php-all, but this had two problems:
+The natural name for this script, following the previous convention, would have been `sync-common-php-all`, but this had two problems:

 - It was too long
 - Its acronym was not pronounceable

 Tim noticed that if the last two components of the name were swapped, a short and catchy acronym could be contrived.
-Thus, scap was born.
+Thus, Scap was born.

 Indices and tables
 ==================